Fellow, National Physical Laboratory, Teddington, UK

 "The nanoIR technique was used in our studies to provide a deeper understanding of protein misfolding and aggregation, and was able to confirm previous theories about protein structure that could not be tested due to the limitations of available techniques.
 There are significant medical and scientific implications of this finding that could change pharmacological and technological approaches to protein aggregation."

 State Key Laboratory of Polymer Physics and Chemistry Changchun Institute of Applied Chemistry Chinese Academy of Sciences

-"The nanoIR with AFM-IR is a handy and powerful tool for studying complex polymeric materials.
-It provided us rich spectroscopic information with unprecedented spatial resolution, which was vital to the success of this project."
+"The nanoIR is a powerful tool for studying polymeric materials.
+It provided the spatial resolution vital to the success of this project."

 average PE content (wt %)